ricklecoat/ExpressionEngine-User-Guide/docs/general/markdown.md

 > Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
 Suspendisse
 > id sem consectetuer libero luctus adipiscing.
 ```

-…but it’s also permissible to simply put the `>` before just the first line of a hard-wrapped paragraph:

 ```
 > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit mi posuere lectus.